 Recently, I’ve taken to introducing myself as a writer.
-Occasionally, I receive a response along the line of: “But aren’t you the person teaching the TensorFlow class?” or “But didn’t I see you in that CS class?” and I was always confused: “Why should being a writer stop me from being interested in CS?”
+Occasionally, I receive a response along the lines of: “But aren’t you the person teaching the TensorFlow class?” or “But didn’t I see you in that CS class?” and I was always confused: “Why should being a writer stop me from being interested in CS?”

 Sophia the robot visited Vietnam today and VnExpress asked me to write an op-ed about what it means to be human.
 In the article, I mentioned the program that Andrej Karpathy wrote that generated Shakespeare-sounding text.

 I didn’t think much of it until my editor texted me: “Is Andrej Karpathy human?”